asseco-voice/laravel-json-authorization/README.md

 }
 ```

-You don't need to implement all of those though.
+You don't need to implement all of these though.
 This is valid as well:

 ```
 public function getAuthorizableSets(): array